-Bok Tower is located in the heart of Central Florida at historic Lake Wales and features beautiful gardens, a singing tower, a mansion, cafe, gift shop and even a plant shop.
-It is home to a modern and well designed museum currently celebrating its 85th anniversary.
-If you have not toured Bok, or if you are needing a refresher visit, April 25th would be a great time during their Concert Under the Stars event or get free admission on May 8th during National Public Gardens Day.
+Bok Tower is located in the heart of Central Florida at historic Lake Wales.
+It features beautiful gardens, a singing tower, a mansion, cafe, gift shop and even a plant shop.
+Bok Tower is home to a modern and well designed museum currently celebrating its 85th anniversary.
+If you have not toured Bok, or if you need a refresher visit, April 25th would be a great time during their Concert Under the Stars event.
+The May 8th National Public Gardens Day offers free admission.
 The John Jorgenson Quintet will be performing gypsy-jazz sounds on the Great Lawn for the April concert.

 In the “penthouse” of the tower lies the talent behind making those carillon bells sing.
 The director at Bok Tower is world famous carilloneur Geert D’Hollander, who studied at the Royal Conservatory in Antwerp, though he was not in the tower when we visited.
 Geert has achieved countless awards often works with new carillon players and during our visit, none other than Joey Brink was onsite.
 Joey is not only an robotics engineer who graduated from Yale, but was the 1st North American to win first prize in the carillon competition in Mechelen, Belgium.
 He was kind and talented and played a brief “As Time Goes By” for us.
 Joey can also play music by current artists such as Lady Gaga, which sounds interesting on those enormous bells.